-If you want to cook fried chicken the way your ancestors did, the ideal approach is to fry it in shortening.
+If you want fried chicken as your ancestors did, it is ideal for frying it in shortening.
 This solid fat melts as it warms, and it’s a popular oil alternative in the South for frying chicken.

 - Smoke point: 400-450°F

 Vegetable oil may be used for a variety of purposes.
-It works well with a variety of frying methods and dishes, including breaded chicken, fries, and more.
+It works well with various frying methods and dishes, including breaded chicken, fries, and more.
 It also has a very neutral flavor, allowing the flavor of the cuisine you’re preparing to show through.

 - Smoke point: 450°F

 Corn oil is a kind of vegetable oil that, like most other vegetable oils, has a high smoke point.
-It may be used to deep-fry or shallow-fry in a skillet.
-Furthermore, because maize oil has a neutral flavor, it does not lend flavor to meals in the same way that olive oil does.
+Therefore, it may be used to deep-fry or shallow-fry in a skillet.
+Furthermore, because maize oil has a neutral flavor, it does not lend flavor to meals like olive oil.